Shopify/shopify_app/docs/shopify_app/authentication.md

 For backwards compatibility, the engine still provides a controller called `ShopifyApp::AuthenticatedController` which includes the `ShopifyApp::Authenticated` concern.
 Note that it inherits directly from `ActionController::Base`, so you will not be able to share functionality between it and your application's `ApplicationController`.

+#### Embededd apps and `ShopifyApp::Authenticated`

+Embedded Shopify Admin apps are unable to use the `ShopifyApp::Authenticated` controller concern.
+Those who inclue this concern in the `HomeController` or some other embdeded controller will see what looks like an OAuth redirect loop as the `ShopifyApp::Authenticated` concern will be fighting with the App Bridge.
+For more details on how to handle embeded sessions, refer to [the session token documentation](https://shopify.dev/apps/auth/oauth/session-tokens).

 ### `ShopifyApp::EnsureAuthenticatedLinks`

 The [`ShopifyApp::EnsureAuthenticatedLinks`](/app/controllers/concerns/shopify_app/ensure_authenticated_links.rb) concern helps authenticate users that access protected pages of your app directly.